 The strategy of making it possible for employees to decide the reward item they receive is an effective way of ensuring the same.
 Such a strategy benefits the organizations in many ways, as discussed below:

 Granting the employees the freedom to choose their own reward gives them a sense of empowerment.
-They are likely to feel motivated by the fact that in addition to being considered worthy of being rewarded, they also get to select what they can take as the reward.
+They are likely to feel extra motivated for not only being considered worthy of the reward, but also to get the rewards of their choice.

-As the employees get a chance to choose the reward they consider most suitable to their taste, their sense of individuality gets a boost.
+As employees get a chance to choose the reward based on their own preference, their sense of individuality gets a boost.
 They feel more secure about being different from their co-workers and this feeling helps in promoting diversity among the workforce.

 Employees can feel comfortable and confident about their different backgrounds, beliefs and preferences as members of the same workforce.

-Having the option to choose their own rewards based on their personal preferences, creates a sense of excitement among employees as they aspire to get the reward of their choice.
-This increases their level of engagement and they strive to perform better and work towards getting the desired reward.
+Being able to choose their own rewards based on their personal preferences, creates additional interest among the employees.
+Hence, this increases their level of engagement and they strive to perform better and work towards getting the desired reward.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)